Mission & History

 The Southeast Missouri Network Against Sexual Violence seeks to be an advocate for those affected by sexual trauma through the coordination of community services to provide professional, compassionate and timely interventions and education.

-The Southeast Missouri Network Against Sexual Violence (SEMO-NASV) was formed in 1997 to serve as a first-response agency to provide timely, compassionate, coordinated care for child and adult victims of sexual violence.
-Because sexual violence has long-term and far-reaching effects on adults and children as well as their families, SEMO-NASV offers advocacy, counseling and forensic care for all victims of sexual violence in southeast Missouri.
+The Southeast Missouri Network Against Sexual Violence (SEMO-NASV) was formed in 1997 to serve as a first-response agency to provide timely, compassionate, coordinated care for child and adult survivors of sexual violence.
+Because sexual violence has long-term and far-reaching effects on adults and children, SEMO-NASV offers advocacy, counseling and forensic care for all survivors of sexual violence in southeast Missouri.

-The formation of SEMO-NASV resulted from several meetings involving a wide cross-section of representatives from human services, medical, law enforcement and legal communities.
-The meetings sought to address unmet needs of child and adult victims of sexual violence.
+The formation of SEMO-NASV resulted from several meetings involving a wide cross-section of representatives from human services, medical, law enforcement, and legal communities.
+The meetings sought to address the unmet needs of child and adult survivors of sexual violence.

-At that time, there was no child advocacy or rape crisis center in an 11-county region of southeast Missouri.
-There was little education about sexual abuse/assault.
-Professionals lacked knowledge on how to deal with child and adult victims of sexual violence.
-Recognizing the need for a single point of entry for victims of sexual violence, these professionals organized SEMO-NASV and set up a board of directors comprised of community volunteers.
+At that time, there was no child advocacy or rape crisis center in all of southeast Missouri.
+There was little education about sexual abuse/assault and even professionals lacked knowledge on how to deal with child and adult survivors of sexual violence.
+Recognizing the need for a single point of entry for survivors of sexual violence, these professionals organized SEMO-NASV and set up a board of directors comprised of community volunteers.